-Emily Blunt's Reaction To John Krasinski Crying During 'Mary Poppins 2' Is So Lovely
+Emily Blunt's Reaction To Making John Krasinski Cry During 'Mary Poppins 2' Is So Lovely

 Emily Blunt and the rest of her cast members are about to make you sob when you see them in Mary Poppins Returns.
 Don't believe Mary Poppins Returns is going to tug at your heartstrings?
 Think again!
 John Krasinski cried through the whole thing, and the tears didn't start by watching his wife descend from the sky via a kite like the truly celestial being she is.
 And what's even better, she loved that he cried during the whole thing.
 Emily Blunt's reaction to John Krasinski crying during Mary Poppins Returns is the sweetest reaction to an already-sweet reaction from Krasinski.
 Y'all, just believe them when they say Mary Poppins Returns is going to wreck you!!